 “Yeah, to be their slave.”

-He looked at me, “Well, that’s cool.
+He looks at me, “Well, that’s cool.
 But love slave for the King?”

 “It’s called a page.
 No one wants to think we cast you to be a slave.”

-“I thought it is about the color of my skin.”
+“I thought it was about the color of my skin.”

 “That’s’why they say Indian.
 In the 1600s blacks were really slaves, but not in England.
 They were the first nation to outlaw slavery.”